 For we are His workmanship created in Christ Jesus for good works which God prepared beforehand so that we would walk in them.
 (Ephesians 2:10)

 Wow, how powerful is that?
-You have been created to serve the Lord!
+You were created to serve the Lord!
 Embrace this honor and serve Him with gladness.(Psalm 100:2) Let those who come in contact with you see the divine evidence that you belong to Christ.

 My Father is glorified by this, that you bear much fruit, and thus prove to be my disciples.
 (John 15:8)

 I know I covered a lot of ground in this series, but I wanted to share with you what God has crystallized for me regarding my life as a man of God.
-These evidences don’t take place overnight but should become evident over time.
-It’s up to you to make a commitment to glorify Him in everything you do.
+These pieces of evidence don’t take place overnight but should become evident over time.
+It’s up to you to commit to glorifying Him in everything you do.

 For though we walk in the flesh, we do not war according to the flesh.
 For the weapons of our warfare of not of the flesh but divinely powerful for the destruction of fortresses…and we are taking every thought captive to the obedience of Christ.
 (2 Corinthians 10:3-5)

 God has left for you everything you need to defeat those strongholds that can strangle your testimony for Him.
-Fear, doubt worry, etc… Ask yourself, are there evidences that have become invisible for people to see?
+Fear, doubt, worry, etc… Ask yourself, are there shreds of evidence that have become invisible for people to see?
 It can be beyond difficult at times, but living as a devoted Christian was not intended to be easy.
 Christ has paid the price.
 Now, will you make it a priority to honor and glorify Him?
-Think on this as you live each day.
+Think about this as you live each day.